 - E. Lucy Braun Award, 1988 on, honors the student who presents the outstanding poster presentation at the annual meeting

 - Corporate Award, beginning in 1988, given to a corporation, business, or individual that has demonstrated accomplishments in incorporating sound ecological concepts, knowledge, and/or practices into its planning and operating procedures.

 - Eugene P. Odum Award for Excellence in Ecological Education, since 2000, honors outstanding work in outreach, mentoring, and other ecology education

 - Sustainability Science Awards, initiated in 2004 and 2015, recognize authors of outstanding recent papers in the emerging science of ecosystem and regional sustainability through the integration of ecological and social sciences

 - Commitment to Human Diversity in Ecology Award (formerly the Diversity Award), first awarded in 2010, provides recognition of long-standing contributions of an individual towards increasing the diversity of future ecologists through mentoring, teaching, or outreach.

-In addition to the above awards, ESA names Fellows (since 2012) and Early Career Fellows.
-Fellows are designated for four-year periods.
+In addition to the above awards, ESA names Fellows (since 2012) and Early Career Fellows (since 2013).
 Fellows of the Society include certain members who have made outstanding contributions to a wide range of fields served by ESA.
 Early Career Fellows are selected from early career members (typically chosen within 8 years of receiving the Ph.D.) who have begun making and show promise of continuing to make outstanding contributions to a wide range of fields served by ESA.
+Early Career Fellows are designated for five-year periods.
 In both cases, contributions may include those that advance or apply ecological knowledge in academics, government, non-profit organizations, and the private sector.